Explore All Topics

 • Two years from the date you paid the tax

-Note that if you now have a valid SSN but didn’t claim the EIC last year because you or your child didn’t have a valid SSN by the due date of the return, you can’t amend your return to claim the EIC for earlier years.
+If you now have a valid SSN but didn’t claim the EIC last year because you or your child didn’t have a valid SSN by the due date of the return, unfortunately, you can’t amend your return to claim the EIC for earlier years.

 If I claim the EIC, could I experience refund delays?

-If you claim the EIC, your tax refund may not be sent until mid-February.
-This is due to fraud and security measures put in place by the Path Act.
-The Internal Revenue Service (IRS) still expects to issue most refunds in less than 21 days.
+Perhaps, but it depends on when you file.
+If you file early in the tax season and claim the federal EIC, your tax refund won’t be sent before mid-February.
+This is due to fraud and security measures put in place by a tax law called the Path Act, so the slight delay is there to help protect taxpayers.
+The IRS expects most refunds to be issued in less than 21 days after filing and acceptance.

 What happens if I have an EIC error?

-Additionally, an error could lead to you not receiving the credit at all and jeopardize your ability to claim the credit in the future.
+When claiming tax credits, errors happen, resulting in consequences like refund delays on your federal tax return, not receiving the credit at all, or jeopardizing claiming the credit in the future.
 If the IRS denies your whole claim you:

-• Must pay back EIC amount you’ve been paid in error, plus interest
+• Must pay back the EIC amount you’ve been paid in error, plus interest

-• Need to file Form 8862, Information to Claim Certain Credits After Disallowance, before you can reclaim the credit if the credit was denied or reduced for any reason other than a math or clerical error
+• Need to file Form 8862: Information to Claim Certain Credits After Disallowance, before you can reclaim the credit if you received a credit disallowance

-If I’m separated from my spouse, can I file as Head of Household to get the EIC?
+Head of Household and Earned Income Credit question: If I’m married but separated from my spouse, can I file as Head of Household to get the EIC?

-You can file as Head of Household if you meet the tests and were unmarried or considered unmarried for the year.
-You’re considered unmarried if:
+If you file as Head of Household, you can claim the EIC if you qualify for it.
+You can file as Head of Household if you meet the tests and were unmarried or considered unmarried for the tax year.
+The IRS considered you unmarried if:

 • You file a separate return